Kinkaku-ji Temple of Kyoto: How to Enjoy the Golden Pavilion

 Kinkaku-ji Temple (金閣寺 – Kinkakuji), often called the Golden Temple of Japan, is a UNESCO World Heritage site and one of the most popular Kyoto things to do—for good reason.
 Known for its dazzling gold-leaf exterior and peaceful gardens, this Kyoto temple is high on the list for many visitors to Kyoto.

-Whether it’s a calm reflection shimmering in the temple’s pond on a sunny day or a magical dusting of snow on a cold winter morning, Kinkaku-ji Temple feels like stepping into a living postcard.
+Whether it’s a calm reflection shimmering in the temple’s pond on a sunny day or a dusting of snow on a cold winter morning, Kinkaku-ji Temple feels like stepping into a living postcard.

 Local Insight: